 - Activities at Sea include four activities: shipping and IMO regulations, deep seabed mining in the Area, offshore installations and structures including protection of the marine environment, decommissioning and submarine cables.
 CIL looked at this topic area from a perspective of global governance and international regulation.
 CIL organised several workshops and events on this subject and worked closely with the International Cable Protection Committee (ICPC) to publish Submarine Cables: The Handbook of Law and Policy (Martinus Nijhoff Publishers, 2013).

 - Marine Environment (including biodiversity), from a governance perspective at global and regional level.
 Marine environmental issues are researched on the basis of a general environmental approach but also and more often in the context of sustainable development and sustainable use of marine resources.
 In this case, environmental considerations are discussed in the context of specific activities, their impact on the marine environment and applicable regulations.

 - Law of the Sea Disputes includes research and training on baselines, boundaries and maritime claims as well as the study of cases on the Law of the law.

-CIL’s research on regional governance focuses on issues of special interest to the Southeast Asia region, such as the Straits of Malacca and Singapore and the South China Sea.
 CIL has organised three major international conferences and a number of seminars on the legal issues arising from the disputes in the South China Sea and published two books on the topic.
-A third book will be published in 2018.
+A third book has been published in 2018.

 In 2016 CIL received a three-year supplementary research grant from the Maritime and Port Authority through the Singapore Maritime Institute, for research on legal issues relating to the Arctic, straits used for international navigation, and ocean governance.
 One of the issues examined under this grant is the role of the International Maritime Organization in the regulation of international shipping.